polbeni/materials-modelling/README.md

    - Use phonopy with python scripts.
    - Retrain MACE MLIP model.
    - Generate molecular crystals from molecule xyz file.
+   - Study the behaviour of molecules in molecular crystals.

 ## Disclaimer